christopherfick/yify/yify_collect_data/data/README.md

-# Due to the size constraint, data ommited
+# Data ommited, due to the size constraint.

 If data directory empty...
 - Open main.py